 How do we accomplish that?

-GRTWA is the fortunate recipient of a new and significant multi-year grant (3G) specifically aimed at improving, sustaining, and expanding our affordability programs.
-In addition, we have instituted a new tuition structure that is designed to be simple and affordable for your family.
+GRTWA is the fortunate recipient of a significant multi-year grant (3G) specifically aimed at improving, sustaining, and expanding our affordability programs.
+In addition, we have a tuition structure that is designed to be simple and affordable for your family.

 - A simplified approach to tuition that eliminates all fees and discounts (i.e. registration, security, building fund, and sibling discounts)

-- Lillie Brandt Early Childhood Center $8995 tuition for full- time students in the 2’s, 3’s and JK programs (inclusive of the $3,000 Gottesman grant).
+- o Lillie Brandt Early Childhood Center: $10,500 for full- time students in the 2’s, 3’s and JK programs

-We are instituting a new K-8 TuitionMAX financial assistance program that places a cap on a family’s obligation at no more than 10% of the family’s adjusted gross income (AGI), no matter the number of children enrolled.
+The K-8 TuitionMAX financial assistance program places a cap on a family’s obligation at no more than 10% of the family’s adjusted gross income (AGI), no matter the number of children enrolled.
 This includes ECC siblings of K-8 students.
-Click here to view the chart of the TuitionMax schedule.
+Contact Sue Och for more information.
 Families on existing financial assistance programs can stay with their current program or move to the new TuitionMAX program if it is more beneficial to them.
+Click here for Greater MetroWest’s TuitionMAX estimator to estimate how much you will pay in tuition.

-The school also offers a generous assistance program for lower-income families with children in K-8.
+We offer a generous assistance program for lower-income families with children in K-8.
 Applications are strictly confidential and handled with great dignity and compassion.
-The Tuition Assistance Program is supported through the school’s annual fundraising, including the Shomrei Torah Annual Campaign, the Gala dinner, the Auction and the school’s Memorial Tree.
+The Tuition The Assistance Program is supported through the school’s annual fundraising, including the Shomrei Torah Annual Campaign, the Gala dinner, the Auction and the school’s Memorial Tree.

 - Assistance is based upon need and available funds.